-- Sites had information about candidate drinking or using drugs — 48 percent.
+- Sites had information about candidate's drinking or drug use — 40 percent.

-- Candidate bad-mouthed previous employer — 33 percent.
+- Candidate bad-mouthed a previous employer — 34 percent.

 - Candidate had poor communication skills — 30 percent.

-In today's job market, you must have an online profile, though.
+In today's job market, you must have an online profile.
 And it can work for you, if you manage your accounts diligently.

 Update your personal privacy settings on social media sites such as Facebook.
 Search for yourself on Google and other Web search engines.
 You'll discover what others can.
 Remove anything that shows you in an unflattering light, if possible, or be ready to discuss in an interview.

 What you think is all in good fun might not come across that way to a potential employer.
-Scrub your online profiles before you go job hunting.
+Scrub your online profiles before you go job-hunting.
 Highlight your work experience and education.
 List your hobbies and volunteer activities, and comment on or post articles you find interesting.
-"Statistically speaking, we know that if you share once a week you increase your chances of having your profile viewed by a recruiter tenfold," says LinkedIn's career expert, Nicole Williams.

 Ask ex-colleagues, previous bosses and past clients in different age groups to write recommendations and endorse you on LinkedIn.
 It's best if they stress your up-to-date tech skills, creativity, experience and work ethic.
 And when a younger colleague backs you, it subliminally shows that you work well with someone younger — often a concern for employers hiring an older worker.

-2. Don't use a kooky email address, such as Bluedevil@aol.com or some such moniker that means something to you, but not the person in Human Resources.
+2. Don't use a kooky email address.
+Avoid one like Bluedevil@aol.com or some such moniker that means something to you, but not the person in the human resources department.
 Choose an email address that's professional and includes your full name, such as email@example.com, or one that includes your own domain name, such as firstname.lastname@example.org.
 Avoid an address with numerals, especially if it's something that suggests a birth year, such as Kerry1960@aol.com.